codecues/aimanager/_posts/2026-01-10-Blackwell.md

 -> Rebranded the B300 from a "Training Chip" to a "Reasoning Platform."
 They argued that while training might get more efficient, "Reasoning" (AI thinking through a problem) requires more compute at the moment the user asks a question.

 The Pivot: They introduced NVIDIA Dynamo, a software framework bundled with the B300.
-It "disaggregates" the reasoning process—splitting the "thinking" and the "typing" phases of an AI across different GPUs to maximize speed.
+It "disaggregates" the reasoning process_splitting the "thinking" and the "typing" phases of an AI across different GPUs to maximize speed.

 The Result: They turned a threat (efficient models) into a feature (reasoning efficiency), claiming the B300 can boost reasoning tokens by 30x compared to older setups.